erhanbaris/erhanbaris.com/posts/How-do-I-track-my-baby-s-sleep.md

 I quickly developed the application via **ESPHome** and started tracking it.
 It really gave me the results I wanted at first use, but then it started to give inconsistent results.
 It was stuck in **on** or **off** state or continued to send incorrect messages.
 Even though I tried to make adjustments with the calibration setting on it, I cannot say that I was very successful.
 I can say that it was a complete disappointment.

 {% call info() %}
-If anyone is interested, they can examine the [{% call fontawesome('fab', 'github') %}{% endcall %}vibration.yaml](https://github.com/erhanbaris/baby-sleep-track/blob/main/approach-1/vibration.yaml) file.
+If anyone is interested, they can examine the [<i class="fa fa-github" aria-hidden="true"></i>vibration.yaml](https://github.com/erhanbaris/baby-sleep-track/blob/main/approach-1/vibration.yaml) file.
 {% endcall %}

 **Output:**